foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 Going back to the description field, I started to type out **#CakeDecor.**Being a longer word, I was surprised that more related hashtags popped up.

-If I didn't type in #CakeDecor, I would not have found

-\#CakeDecoratingTips, #CakeDecoratingDesigns and #CakeDecorator.
+If I didn't type in #CakeDecor, I would not have found: #CakeDecoratingTips, #CakeDecoratingDesigns and #CakeDecorator.

 Now I always experiment starting with single words and word-strings.